jrminter/tips/README.Rmd

    **Do not update your iPhone OS right before a run**.
 The update **appeared** to be done, but my music was skipping for about 20 min.
 Guess there was processing in the background.

+   2020-05-18:
+   **Update Microsoft Office**
+   - Open an Office application, such as Word, Excel, or PowerPoint. ...
+   - Click on `Account` or `Office Account` on the list.
+   - Under Product Information, click on `Update Options` next to `Office Updates`.
+   - From the list of options, click on `Update Now`.

 2. Chrome Bookmarks - How to move a folder...